How to make money in stocks: a beginner's guide. Set proper goals and avoid the biggest mistakes.

 Money is leverage.

-How to Make Money Trading Stocks
+Make Money Trading Stocks

-Trading stocks means buying and selling.
-The important principle here is to find and exploit mismatches between what people think the stock is worth and are willing to pay for it over time.
-You can find these opportunities in multiple cases, including:
+That sounds straightforward, but there's a nuance here.
+For this to work, you have to find and exploit mismatches between what people think the stock is worth and are willing to pay for it over time.
+These opportunities appear as:

-- Technical issues related to the administration of the stock, such as dividend and ex-dividend dates, lockup periods, sales by corporate offers, splits, buybacks, mergers, and divestitures.
+- Technical issues related to the administration of the stock, such as dividend and ex-dividend dates, lockup periods, sales by corporate offers, splits, buybacks, mergers, and divestitures

 You can find bargains here.
-It's not uncommon to hear a rumor of one company buying out another and see a 10-20% gain for the purchased stock—if you can get there in time.
+It's not uncommon to hear a rumor of one company buying out another and see a 10-20% gain for the purchased stock—if you get there in time.

-How to Make Money Investing in Stocks
+Make Money Investing in Stocks

 - Existing companies with competitive advantages (plenty of cash or other assets, strong brands, other economic moats)